amanrk2801/portfolio/README.md

-# 🚀 Aman Kumar's Developer Portfolio
+# 🚀 Aman Kumbhalwar Developer Portfolio

 Hi, I'm **Aman Kumar**, a passionate **Full Stack Developer** with a strong focus on building efficient, high-scale applications using **JavaScript, React, Node.js**, and more.
 My expertise extends to modern web3 technologies, including **NFT marketplace** development and intelligent chatbots powered by **AI**.